Skip to content

 self.task_states_map = self.backend.get_task_states_map()

-# Register callback with backend
+# Register callback with ALL backends so every backend can report state changes

 # Define decorators